johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 [ttc]: teachingtrainingcentres.png "Teaching and training centres" height=125px

 Teaching and training centres ([](#ttc)) supplement the formation of disciples taking place within [pastoral, evangelistic community] .
-Their function is to equip mature messianic disciples for vocational service[^cf28]---in two types of contexts: *intra-cultural* and *inter-cultural*.
+Their function is to equip mature messianic disciples for vocational service[^cf28]—in two types of contexts: *intra-cultural* and *inter-cultural*.

 ### Intra cultural contexts ###

 Intra-cultural teaching and training equips messianic disciples and communities to live faithfully *within their own culture*, amongst their own people.
 Typical examples include: bible schools, conferences, seminars, workshops, the purpose of which incorporates:

-- 	Researching, understanding, presenting and explaining the content of God's Word, in order to equip disciples with a *messianic worldview*---a way of understanding and relating to the world with a biblical, messianic perspective.
+- 	Researching, understanding, presenting and explaining the content of God's Word, in order to equip disciples with a *messianic worldview*—a way of understanding and relating to the world with a biblical, messianic perspective.

--	Edifying---encouraging, strengthening and correcting---the practices and self-understanding of messianic communities, enabling them to become *pillars and foundations of truth*,[^cf29] in the context of cultures shaped by different spiritual and moral values.
+-	Edifying—encouraging, strengthening and correcting—the practices and self-understanding of messianic communities, enabling them to become *pillars and foundations of truth*,[^cf29] in the context of cultures shaped by different spiritual and moral values.

 ### Intercultural contexts ###